Project-OMOTES/rtc-tools-heat-network/docs/theory/Validation_pipe_diameter_sizing.rst

 These results show the application range of the optimizer routine.
 The optimizer routine is less applicable when heat losses are dominant, e.g. low flow velocities and large distances.
 For transport networks, the relative heat losses are often small, but for distribution networks (up to houses) heat losses are generally more dominant.

-..
-How different are heat losses in WANDA compared to the optimizer, using two sets of assumptions:
-..
-1) same constant ground surface temp as in optimizer, Ts_source = 73 C to guarantee 70 C at consumers; Tr_demand side = 40 C..
-This mimics 70/40 condition in optimizer.
-..
-2) Monthly average ground surface temps; Ts_source = 73 C to guarantee 70 C at consumers; Tr_demand side = 40 C..
-This mimics 70/40 condition in optimizer.
-..
-3) same as 2) with insulation class 2.

-..
-Compare heat losses: I would expect large errors in heat loss, since the heat loss in the return pipe is completely neglected.

-.. !!!!!!!WRONG get_series for temperatures!!!!!!!!!!!!!!

 .. _sec_V_pipe_D_symbols: